 Safely and efficiently remove 789 and 793 ball studs with Geographe’s newest product innovation.
 Geographe have been supplying ball stud kits to suit Caterpillar 789 and 793 trucks for many years now, but have recently developed a tool to aid in their removal.

 HOW DOES IT WORK?

-Geographe’s patented Ball Stud Removal Tool (BSRT) is a hydraulic pressing system for safely and efficiently removing ball studs from 789/793 series haul trucks using pressure applied to the bottom or threaded end of the stud.
+Geographe’s patented Ball Stud Removal Tool (BSRT) is a hydraulic pressing system designed to safely and efficiently remove ball studs from 789/793 series haul trucks.
+Using pressure applied to the bottom or threaded end of the stud.

 HOW DOES IT PERFORM?

 In field testing, the BSRT has been removing studs at a significantly faster rate than the current industry norms.
 Success rates will vary however our customers have reported an average 90% success rate on removing studs on first attempt.